Circadian Rhythm: How Sleep changes from baby to infant

 The study also examined four infants individually, each showing unique sleep development patterns.
 For example, one infant reached a consistent two-nap sleep pattern by around 120 days, while another did not consolidate sleep into a single nap until after 500 days.

-Despite these differences, the infants shared some commonalities in their sleep maturation, such as a decrease in sleep pressure and the gradual strengthening of the circadian rhythm.
+Despite these differences, the infants shared some similarities in their sleep maturation, such as a decrease in sleep pressure and the gradual strengthening of the circadian rhythm.

-The researchers observed that parents' routines also play a role, as structured schedules seem to accelerate these changes compared to less regulated environments.
+The researchers observed that parents' routines also play a role.
+Structured schedules seem to accelerate these (for parents, very desired) changes compared to less regulated environments.

-Why babies sleep patterns "need to know" not just "nice to know"
+Why babies' sleep patterns are "need to know" not just "nice to know"

 Understanding these mechanisms is vital because sleep is fundamental to brain development and overall health in childhood.

-The key findings, response to sleep pressure and sensitivity to light change significantly over time, mark milestones in sleep development.
-These discoveries highlight how sleep not only adapts to external cues but also reflects an underlying biological trajectory that varies among individuals.
+The key findings, response to sleep pressure and sensitivity to light change significantly over time, mark milestones in sleep research.

 About the scientific paper: